vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/1-create-an-eks-cluster/README.md

 ## About Pulumi

 Pulumi is an open-source infrastructure as code software platform that helps developers safely and predictably create, manage, and improve infrastructure.
 It provides a unified experience for managing infrastructure across multiple clouds and providers.
 Pulumi is controlled primarily using the command line interface (CLI).

+### Why Pulumi?

+Infrastructure as code (IaC) means using code to define and manage modern cloud infrastructure.
+IaC has many benefits, such as:

+- Version control
+- Testing
+- Use of IDEs
+- DevOps

+Pulumi is one of the most popular IaC tools.
+It is actively developed and supported by a large community.

 ### Pulumi's Basic Concepts